-WHERE IS KATIBAWASAN FALLS
+WHERE IS KATIBAWASAN FALLS?

 Katibawasan Falls is located in Mambajao on Camiguin Island.

-HOW TO GET TO KATIBAWASAN FALLS
+HOW TO GET HERE

-I rented my scooter from Camiguin All In One for 350 pesos per day.
-They have many scooters to choose from and they can also help you to organise round the island tours in Camiguin.
+I rented my scooter from Camiguin All In One for 350 pesos per day with a full gas tank.
+They have many scooters to choose from and can also help you organize round-the-island tours in Camiguin.

-A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos whereas the jeepney is only 40-50 pesos.
+A 10-minute tricycle ride from Mambajao to Catarman will cost around 100 pesos, whereas the jeepney is only 40-50 pesos.

 KATIBAWASAN FALLS ENTRANCE FEE